 - Football injuries Ian experienced from growing up including a spiral fracture of his tibia.

 - Why he stopped playing football his Junior year of high school.

-- How Ian's personal struggle to find adequate medical advice and treatment led to the creation of Kho Labs.
+- How Ian's personal struggle to find adequate medical advice and treatment led to the creation of KHO Health.

 “No one is going to care about your body as much as you do”

 - How Ian works to keep his body injury free today.

 - Why athletes should surround themselves with the right team of medical expertise, but also know how to take care of themselves.

 - Why you shouldn't wait until you are broken to seek help.